-Engineering Design and Fashion Design is introduced as well as a number of new accolades including an Indigenous Design Award, Good Design Team of the Year Award and the Australian Design Prize, established to recognise individual designers who are making or have made, a significant impact in Australian design over the course of their career.
+Engineering Design and Fashion Design is introduced as well as a number of new accolades including an Indigenous Designer Award, Good Design Team of the Year Award and the Australian Design Prize, established to recognise individual designers who are making or have made, a significant impact in Australian design over the course of their career.

 The 2018 Good Design Awards Ceremony is confirmed to take place at the iconic Sydney Opera House with more than 1000 guests expected.